-(1) The initial City contributions made on July 15, 2022 were based on applying actuarially-determined contributions rates to projected payroll for the fiscal year.
+- (1) The initial City contributions made on July 15, 2022 were based on applying actuarially-determined contributions rates to projected payroll for the fiscal year. - (2) At the end of the fiscal year, LACERS recalculated required contributions based on actual payroll, resulting in these true-up adjustments.